 - Sample message to host:

 We are visiting Mount Rainier National Park in June.
-We are planning to get married, elopement-style, in the park with our closest friends and family and are hoping to host a small dinner afterward to celebrate!
+We are planning to elope in the park with our closest friends and family and are hoping to host a small celebratory dinner afterward!
 Most of the guests will already be staying onsite but we wanted to ask your permission before inviting any additional guests to dinner.
-We want to be respectful of your home and any neighbors!
+We want to be respectful of your home and neighbors!
 To be sure of this, we have also hired a professional planner that specializes in intimate celebrations at Airbnbs.
 Please feel free to check them out or contact them at www.thegreatestadventureweddings.com.

 Thank you so much,

-- If you choose not to ask the host’s permission, we don’t recommend big setups (chairs, arches, lighting, etc.) or having more people on the property than the listing says it can accommodate
+- If you choose not to ask the host’s permission, we don’t recommend big setups (chairs, arches, lighting, etc.) or hosting more people on the property than the listing says it can accommodate

 - If there are neighbors nearby, keep the noise level down (a bluetooth speaker is plenty) and keep any county noise ordinances in mind!
 In most Washington counties, it’s 10pm.
 This doesn’t mean the party has to stop but turn it down and move it inside!